kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_07.md

 7. Return to the Database server blade.
 Under **Security**, select **Firewalls and virtual networks**.
 Set 'Deny public network access' to **Yes**, then **Save** your changes.

     ![Screenshot showing the link to add an existing virtual network to the SQL database network security settings.](images/Exercise2/db-network.png "Database Server - Firewalls and virtual networks")
- In the Azure portal, navigate to the **SmartHotelDBRG** resource group, and then to the database server **smarthoteldb{SUFFIX}**.
+ In the Azure portal, navigate to the **SmartHotelDBRG** resource group, and then to the database server **smarthoteldb<inject key="DeploymentID" />**.
 From the Oveview page, copy the server name of the database and keep this in a text editor as we will be using this further.

 8. Check that the Database Migration Service resource you created in task 3 has completed provisioning.
 You can check the deployment status from the **Deployments** pane in the **AzureMigrateRG** resource group blade.